HodofHod/SE-Modifications/README.md

 ##TanachReferencer

 This script adds a quick syntax for linking to online Tanach resources.
-Right now, it only supports Chabad.org, but Mechon-Mamre is coming soon, be"H. Type a reference in a question, answer, or comment, and it'll replace it with a link to the source.
+By default it links to Chabad.org, but you can change it to Mechon Mamre with an optional flag (see below).
+Type a reference in a question, answer, or comment, and it'll replace it with a link to the source.
 To trigger the replacement, click anywhere outside of the textbox.
 This includes the submit key.

 ###Syntax rules:

 * The reference should be of the form [t book:chapter verse]. `verse` is optional.
-  * Example: `[t div1:4 2]` is interpreted as Divrei HaYamim I 4:2 and is replaced with `http://www.chabad.org/library/bible_cdo/aid/16524#v2`
+  * Example: `[t div1 4 2]` is interpreted as Divrei HaYamim I 4:2 and is replaced with `http://www.chabad.org/library/bible_cdo/aid/16524#v2`
 * The script will recognize many different spellings and abbreviations for book names, but it will not accept less than 2 characters.
+  * It's case-insenstive.
+(That means capitalization doesn't change anything.)
   * It only accepts common 2 or 3 letter abbreviations, so "gn", or "gen", but no "gene", or "genes".
   * Beware shared beginnings like "sh" and "ye".
 Could be shemot, shoftim or shmuel; yechezkel or yeshayahu.
 When in doubt, add a third character.
   * Examples: gn, gen, genesis, ber, bereishis, and bereshit are all acceptable.
-* For Shmuel, Melachim, and Divrei Hayamim, simply add `1`, `2`, `i`, or `ii` after the book name.
+* For Shmuel, Melachim, and Divrei Hayamim, simply add `1`, `2`, `i`, or `ii` directly after the book name (no space).
-  * shmuel1, shm2, sam1, chr1, div2, etc.,
+  * shmuel1, shm2, sam1, chr1, div2, Divrei Hayamim1, etc.,
-  * shmuel 1, shm 2, sam 1, chr 1, div 2, mel 1, kings 2 etc., are now also valid
-  * Hopefully, adding the number or numerals *before* the name will also work.
+  * In most cases, adding the number or numerals *before* the name will also work.
 When in doubt about a spelling, just click outside the box to see whether it works.

-####Advanceed Syntax:
+####Advanced Syntax:
+* Breaks between sections can be `:` `;` `,` `.` `-` or a space (` `).
+* The only non-whitespace characters that are allowed directly outside of the brackets are parentheses.
+  * This is so that the you can add your own link text in SE Markdown syntax, i.e., `[Why don't you check out this pasuk]([t Bereishis 3 7])`

 ###Flags: